awslabs/mountpoint-s3-csi-driver/docs/CONFIGURATION.md

 By setting driver-level credentials, the whole cluster uses the same set of credentials.

-Using this configuration, the credentials that are used are set at installation time, either using Service Accounts, or using K8s secrets.
+Using this configuration, the credentials that are used are set at installation time, either using Service Accounts, or using Kubernetes secrets.

 The CSI Driver uses the following load order for credentials:

-1. K8s secrets (not recommended)
+1. Kubernetes secrets (not recommended)
 2. Driver-Level IAM Roles for Service Accounts (IRSA)
 3. Driver-Level EKS Pod Identity
 4. Instance profiles